Last Updated on January 16, 2023 by Pinpoint 250

 To ensure that there are no floaty pieces in the water as it passes through the primary filtration stage, imagine a tiny sieve that removes specific little particles.

 There are numerous of these little beads below that.
 In total, there are two.
 The darker ones contain active carbon.

 They function as a type of charcoal and clean up bad tastes.

 Active carbon will eliminate any chlorine flavors.
-If you notice something taste-added with charcoal, that is happening.
+That is what is happening if you notice something taste-added with charcoal.

 Ion exchange beads are essentially what the other little beads are.

 They attract calcium because they are charged negatively.